-In the fall of 2011, Johnson traveled on an overseas trip with then Secretary of State Hillary Clinton.
-Stops included Libya, Afghanistan, Pakistan, Oman, Uzbekistan and Tajikistan.
-Johnson met rebel forces in Tripoli less than 48 hours before Muammar Gaddafi was killed and was among the first reporters to interview Secretary Clinton minutes after the news broke.
+Whit came to NBC4 from Washington, D.C., where he was a network correspondent and fill-in anchor for CBS News.
+In that role, he earned many accolades for his reporting from the White House, Capitol Hill, and on foreign policy issues.
+Whit says one of his most memorable career experiences was an overseas assignment in 2011, with then Secretary of State Hillary Clinton.
+Stops on his trip included Libya, Afghanistan, Pakistan, Oman, Uzbekistan, and Tajikistan.
+Whit met with rebel forces in Tripoli less than 48 hours before Muammar Gaddafi was killed and he was among the first reporters to interview Secretary Clinton minutes after the news broke.

-Earlier in his career, Johnson was an evening weekday anchor and reporter for KSL-TV, an NBC affiliate in Salt Lake City.
+Earlier in his career, Whit was an evening weekday anchor and reporter for KSL-TV, an NBC affiliate in Salt Lake City.
 He began his on-air career as an evening weekend anchor and reporter for KNDO/KNDU-TV, the NBC-affiliated duopoly in Yakima/Tri-Cities, Washington.

 Whit credits his stepfather and legendary TV/radio host, Dr. Dean Edell, for introducing him to the world of broadcasting.
 Whit's love for journalism truly emerged when he served as a sports announcer for his high school radio station.